WATER: VITAL INFORMATION AND RESOURCES

 1145 Icehouse Avenue, Reno – 775-331-5908 – map

 Open Mon-Fri 8am-5pm, extended or weekend hours by appointment.
 Red Rock provides naturally-filtered spring water drawn from the Red Rock Spring 30 miles north of Reno.
 Which means it is higher-quality, tastier, and perhaps healthier water than what you may find elsewhere.
 Water is $7.50 per 5 gallons.
 3 and 5-gallon containers can also be purchased and returned for a $8 deposit/refund.
 BPA-free bottles as well as spigots and pumps are also available, and you can fill up your RV with tap water.
-Red Rock also provides delivery of water of only 200 gallons and up to theme camps, as well as pickup of their empty containers, in Black Rock City.
-If interested in delivery, send an email to dan(at)redrockwater(dot)com by no later than August 7.
+Red Rock also provides delivery of water of only 50 bottles and up to participants/theme camps as well as pickup of their empty containers in Black Rock City.
+If interested in delivery, send an email to dan@redrockwater.com.

 Spring Water Depot